pyeve/eve/docs/tutorials/account_management.rst

    that we control: our own website, mobile apps with account management capabilities, etc.
-3. Make sure that all other API endpoints are only accessible to authenticated accounts created, by means of the above mentioned endpoint.
+3. Make sure that all other API endpoints are only accessible to authenticated accounts (created by means of the above mentioned endpoint).
 4. Allow authenticated users to only access resources created by themselves.

 1. The ``/accounts/`` endpoint